A few weeks ago, we highlighted some of your home decor projects, specifically custom window treatments, using 1502’s fabrics.

 Create a seamless transition between walls and windows by repeating the same or similar colors.
 The reading nook above screams custom…bespoke details like the Roman shade with a fun tape trim, the boxed cushion featuring contrast cord and did you notice the sofa’s cushion is a soft chenille fabric instead of leather.

-Pro Tip: Use a complimentary color to add some pop!
+Pro Tip: Use a complementary color to add some pop!

 Let’s take a look at the room above.
 Traditional decor and an eclectic mix of layered elements make this space feel tailor made.
 Antiques mixed with heirloom pieces, layers of textiles and texture, mutiple patterns in varying styles and lots of artwork We especially love the slipcovered chairs; a great alternative to full upholstered furniture.